kenatiod/MUT/Understanding Machine Understanding.md

 ### A4.4 -- Evaluating Understanding

 If understanding is a distinct and valuable epistemic state, how can we evaluate whether an agent - whether human or artificial - has achieved genuine understanding?
-This question is central to the project of developing AI systems with human-like understanding capabilities, and to the design of the Multifaceted Understanding Test Tool (MUTT) framework presented in this book.
+This question is central to the project of developing AI systems with human-like understanding capabilities, and to the design of the Multifaceted Understanding Test Tool framework presented in this book.

 One approach to evaluating understanding is to focus on behavioral measures.
 On this view, an agent can be said to understand something if they can use their knowledge to make accurate predictions, solve problems, and navigate real-world situations effectively.
 This approach aligns with the view of understanding as a form of epistemic know-how or ability (Elgin, 2017).
 If an AI system can consistently generate correct answers to questions, provide coherent explanations for phenomena, and adapt its knowledge to new contexts and challenges, this may be taken as evidence of genuine understanding.